analogdevicesinc/adi_3dtof_adtf31xx/README.md

 5. After updating the launch file, run the roslaunch with the updated launch file.
     ```bash
-    $ roslaunch adi_3dtof_adtf31xx adi_3dtof_adtf31xx.launch
+    $ ros2 launch adi_3dtof_adtf31xx adi_3dtof_adtf31xx_launch.py
     ```

 At this stage, the *adi_3dtof_adtf31xx_node* will be launched and start publishing the topics ```/cam1/depth_image, /cam1/ir_image and /cam1/camera_info```.

+To see the depth and IR images open an other Terminal and open the RVIZ and add ```/cam1/depth_image``` and ```/cam1/ir_image``` topics to visualize the images

-# Steps to convert bag file to bin file
+# Steps to convert rosbag file to bin file
-[rosbag](http://wiki.ros.org/rosbag), a utility provided by ROS, is used to record topics.
-The data is collected in bag format, and the read_rosbags node converts it to bin file format. format of bin file as given below.
+[rosbag2](https://github.com/ros2/rosbag2), a utility provided by ROS, is used to record topics.
+The data is collected in bag format, and the adi_3dtof_adtf31xx_read_rosbag_node node converts it to bin file format.
+The format of bin file as given below.
 ```
 start of bin file